AI Companies Are Facing Increasing Risk of Litigation and Regulatory Oversight.

 Lawsuits and Regulatory Actions Against AI Companies Are Ramping Up.

 Several lawsuits and regulatory actions have been filed against the more significant AI players, including OpenAI.
-While smaller AI companies and startups can hide in the shadow now, they should not expect this grace period to last.
+While smaller AI companies and startups can hide in the shadows now, they should not expect this grace period to last.
 Every AI startup must work with experienced AI attorneys to identify and reduce risks across their contracts, corporate structures, employees, contractors, and vendors.
 Ensure your website agreements and software as a service (SaaS) agreements are reviewed by lawyers who understand AI is critical.
-There is also the issue of trademark infringement, copyright infringement, defamation, data privacy, and other legal issues.
+There are also issues of trademark infringement, copyright infringement, defamation, data privacy, and other legal issues.

 FTC is investigating ChatGPT-maker OpenAI for possible consumer harm.